Grace-Solutions/Docker-Swarm-Cluster-Configuration-Service/README.md

 - `sshPort`: SSH port per node (default: `22`)

 **Node Role Settings:**
-- `primaryMaster`: Mark as primary master (exactly one required, must be a manager)
 - `role`: `manager` or `worker` (required)
+  - **Note**: First manager in the list becomes the primary master (no `primaryMaster` field needed)
+  - This allows deployment from a separate control server that's not part of the swarm

 **System Settings:**
 - `newHostname`: New hostname to set on this node (optional, idempotent)